MartinEvandt/openc2-ap-er/oc2edr.md

     * SHOULD respond with "Command not supported" in the status text
     * MAY respond with status code 500

-#### 2.3.2.X Deny domain_name
+#### 2.3.2.1 Deny domain_name
-Prevents an endpoint from connecting to a Domain Name address.
+Prevents an Endpoint from connecting to a Domain Name address.

 OpenC2 Consumers that receive a 'deny domain_name' Command: